haddonm/datalowSA/README.md

 Development of 'datalowSA' has already moved beyond 'simpleSA', and it now contains code for conducting simple age-structured stock reduction analyses on truly data-poor fisheries such as are found in exploraory fisheries.
 However, those functions have yet to be completely documented inside a suitable vignette so especialy caution is urged should they be used (though each function contains worked examples).

+* 2020-09-03 datalowSA 0.1.2 Modified the incomplete catch-curve vignette to correct an equation and the plotting code for selectCC.
+Thanks to Andre for pointing out that the multinomial -ve log-likelihood equation had errors.
+The R-code functions, _selectCC_, _multLL_, and _multinomLL_ are all present and correct.

 Reference:
 Haddon, M. Burch, P., Dowling, N., and R. Little (2019) Reducing the Number of Un-defined Species in Future Status of Australian Fish Stocks Reports: Phase Two - training in the assessment of data-poor stocks.
 FRDC Final Report 2017/102.
 CSIRO Oceans and Atmosphere and Fisheries Research Development Corpora-tion.
 Hobart 125 p.